 THANKSGIVING: FOOD, DRINK AND FRIENDS

-Thanksgiving is one of America’s most iconic holidays and with so much food and drink to look forward to we caught up with former Dead Rabbit bartender (proud American and Thanksgiving fan!)
-Pamela Wiznitzer for her holiday advice, recipe ideas and why it is a great time of year to be working within the industry.
+Thanksgiving is one of America’s most iconic holidays and with so much food and drinks to look forward to, we caught up with proud American and Thanksgiving fan Pamela Wiznitzer for her holiday advice, recipe ideas and thought's on why it is a great time of year to be working within the industry.

-End of year celebrations lend themselves to meaningful moments and time spent with family and friends and to allowing the main attraction of the holidays – namely food and drinks - to shine.
+End-of-year celebrations lend themselves to meaningful moments and time spent with family and friends.
+They also set the stage for main attraction of the holidays – namely food and drinks - to shine.

 Once Halloween candy is sold out from its half-price status at stores, the shelves are adorned with breadcrumbs for the perfect turkey stuffing, fresh cranberries for an epic sauce, and cans of pumpkin puree (because, let’s be real for a moment, few Americans really make pumpkin pie from scratch!).

 Thanksgiving is not only one of the most iconic holidays celebrated in America, but the most nationally shared among all citizens of the United States.
 No matter your ethnic, religious or cultural background, Americans all spend that fourth Thursday of November eating and drinking with their most loved people.

 Why do we celebrate Thanksgiving?
 The tradition goes back to the Pilgrim’s feast in Plymouth back in 1621 and later to November 26, 1789, when President George Washington proclaimed it as a day of thanksgiving and prayer.
 Today, it is a food-fuelled eating extravaganza filled with family traditions.